samirovsky/webdesign-backend/README.md

 	docker-compose up -d

-# Try it out with a RealWorld frontend

-The entry point address of the backend API is at http://localhost:8080, **not** http://localhost:8080/api as some of the frontend documentation suggests.

 # Run test

 The repository contains a lot of test cases to cover both api test and repository test.

     ./gradlew test

-# Help

-Please fork and PR to improve the code.